hexbatch/apple-core/v1/docs/core/step-0-users-groups/user-overview.md

         token-type: made new for the user, inherits from the system user token type (see system tokens and attributes)
         token: the actual token represting the user

+The core library has no concept of administrators or moderators, or root, but these users can be added by the layers when they log in as other users.

+When a user requests to be removed, then the layers write overwrite any identifying attributes to remove information; and if no tokens by the user is in circulation, will remove them.

+## Members of the user's group

 When a user is created, a [user group](group-overview.md)  is created as well, whose token inherits both from the default group token, and the user token made here.
 The creator of the user is also the creator of the user group